pcmueller/StaticComp/README.md

 [Deployed Page](https://pcmueller.github.io/static-comp/)

-A challenge to recreate the layout and responsiveness of a website based on a single screenshot.
+A challenge to recreate the layout and responsiveness of a website based on a single "comp" screenshot.

 ## Abstract